eazymation/visual-che/README.md

 # Visual Tooling on the web With Che workspaces

 ## Overview
-This project aims to enable existing desktop based visual tooling written with the Eclipse Rich Client Platform to be usable from a web browser with zero installation and managed as part of an Eclipse Che workspace, bringing the advantages of portable, containerised, collaborative , zero deployment , cloud based workspaces to existing tried and tested applications.
+This project aims to enable existing desktop based visual tooling written with the Eclipse Rich Client Platform to be usable from a web browser with zero installation and managed as part of an Eclipse Che workspace, bringing the advantages of portable, containerised, collaborative , zero deployment , cloud based workspaces to existing tried and tested applications traditionaly run on the desktop.

 ## Background
 Software Development is changing.